Immigration Papers: Your Proof of Immigration Status

 Immigration Papers

 It is becoming increasingly important to have proof of your immigration status in the United States.
-Having immigration papers, documentation or proof of your legal status is essential if you have contact with law enforcement or immigration officials.
+Maintaining immigration papers, documentation, or proof of your legal status is essential if you have contact with law enforcement or immigration officials.
 In the current environment, even natural-born U.S. citizens can run into problems with identification.
-What’s more, immigration paperwork can be necessary to gain access to many government benefits, secure housing, obtaining driving privileges, just to name a few.
+What’s more, immigration paperwork is generally necessary to obtain employment, gain access to many government benefits, secure housing, request driving privileges, just to name a few.

-Foreign nationals who wish to work, get a driver’s license, … must have the appropriate immigration papers to prove status.
+Foreign nationals who wish to work, get a driver’s license, or obtain other benefits must have the appropriate immigration papers to prove a lawful status.
 These papers come in a variety of types and can be confusing.
-However, in virtually all uses, the immigration documents must be valid and unexpired.
-If you have an expired document, you’ll need to renew or replace it.
+Additionally, immigration documents must be valid and unexpired in most situations.
+If you have an expired or missing document, you’ll need to renew or replace it.

 Documentation for U.S. Employment

-In 1986, Congress enacted the Immigration Reform and Control Act (IRCA) in an effort to address the problem of people illegally immigrating to the United States and becoming employed by U.S. employers.
+In 1986, Congress enacted the Immigration Reform and Control Act (IRCA) in an effort to address the problem of people unlawfully immigrating to the United States without immigration papers and becoming employed by U.S. employers.
 IRCA requires all employers, regardless of number of employees, to verify the identity of new employees and their eligibility for employment in the United States.

 To verify identity and prove employment authorization, foreign nationals may use a variety of documents.
 Employees can show a List A Document that proves identity and employment authorization.
 Alternatively, employees can show a List B Document to prove identity and a List C Document to prove employment authorization.